coinevo/documents/docs/en/AWSfullnode/README.md

 There's also a man page available, just type `man README.man` and you'll get some basic documentation on how to use this AMI.

-It's highly recommended to do a full system update before using Qtum, this will update every application and libraries to their latest version including important security patches and bug fixes, this includes Qtum which at the time of writing has version 0.16.1 available on the repositories.
+It's highly recommended to do a full system update before using Evo, this will update every application and libraries to their latest version including important security patches and bug fixes, this includes Evo which at the time of writing has version 0.16.1 available on the repositories.

 ![awsmarketplace](term5.jpg)